autowarefoundation/autoware-documentation/docs/design/autoware-architecture/planning/index.md

 #### Interface for HMI (Human Machine Interface)

-The HMI is designed in high-level for smooth cooperation with human operators.
+The HMI is designed for smooth cooperation with human operators.
 These interfaces enable coordination between the Planning Component and operators, whether in-vehicle or remote.

 #### Trade-offs for the separation of planning and other components